 Difference Between Emergency Room and Urgent Care

-While visiting the WMHS Emergency Department might truly be the only option for some types of illnesses and injuries, others are better suited for our Urgent Care Centers located in Frostburg, Maryland; Cumberland, Maryland; or Short Gap, West Virginia.
+While visiting the WMHS Emergency Department might truly be the only option for some types of illnesses and injuries, others are better suited for our Urgent Care Centers located in Frostburg, Maryland; Cumberland, Maryland or McHenry, Maryland.
 Each center is open seven days a week from 8:00 a.m. to 8:00 p.m. to provide care when you cannot get in for an appointment with your regular provider.